Madras Music Academy: History

 In 1927, the Indian National Congress held the All India Music Conference in Madras.
 At the end of the conference it was decided that an organisation be formed that helped the cause of music.
 The prime reason for this conference was E. Krishna Iyer who had played a vital role in reviving the south Indian dance art form—Bharatanatyam.

 The academy was formally inaugurated on 18 August 1928 by C. P. Ramaswami Iyer, in the Y.M.I.A.
 Auditorium before a large and distinguished gathering.
+C. P.'s grandson C. V. Karthik Narayanan would later serve as Trustee.

 Annual music conferences are held every December to collect all information regarding music, maintain the library and publish a journal.
 They also help to bring to public notice aspiring musicians and scholars by conducting competitions and other presentations.

 For a decade, E. Krishna Iyer worked as the Secretary of the Madras Music Academy.
 The first Music Festival was held in December 1927 which is before the inauguration of the Music Academy.
 Since then, it had become a part of the Madras Music Academy's Activities to conduct several expositions and concerts on Carnatic Music every December.
-This later came to be popularly known as the Margazhi Season or is even referred to as the Music Season amongst Carnatic enthusiasts.
+This later came to be popularly known as the Margazhi Season or is referred to as the Madras Music Season amongst Carnatic enthusiasts.
 This soon became the norm for all sabhas in Madras to conduct several concerts each day during the season.
 There were several sabhas before the formation of the Music Academy like the Parthasarathy Swami Sabha in Triplicane which was formed as early as 1900.
 However, it was the Madras Music Academy that set the trend of conducting the music festival during December.

 Dr U. Rama Rao was the founder President of the academy and Basheer Ahmed Sayeed, the founder vice-president.
 The present President is N. Murali.
 The six past presidents are: Rama Rao, K. V. Krishnaswamy Iyer, T. L. Venkatarama Iyer, T. S. Rajam, K. R. Sundaram Iyer, and T. T. Vasu.
 Before the present building (T. T. Krishnamachari Auditorium) was constructed, the annual conferences and programmes were held in various locations around the city.

 The building

 During the first few years, the academy conducted its activities provisionally in George Town and later moved to Mylapore.
-In 1955, Pandit Jawaharlal Nehru laid the foundation stone for the music academy building that exists today on TTK Road in Mylapore.
-It was inaugurated on 20 December 1962 by Maharaja Jayachamaraja Wodeyar Bahadur, the then Governor of Madras.
+In 1955, Jawaharlal Nehru laid the foundation stone for the music academy building that exists today on TTK Road in Mylapore.
+It was inaugurated on 20 December 1962 by Jayachamarajendra Wadiyar, governor of Madras.

 There are two buildings for the Music Academy: